cosbi-research/beesl/README.md

 # How does BeeSL work?

-Biomedical events are structured representations which comprise multiple information units (Figure 1, top part).
-We convert the event structures into a representation in which each token (roughly, word) is assigned the following community-agreed labels summarizing its pertinent parts of the original event structure (Figure 1, bottom part):
+Biomedical events are structured representations which comprise multiple information units (Figure 1, above the line).
+We convert the event structures into a representation in which each token (roughly, word) is assigned the following community-agreed labels summarizing its pertinent parts of the original event structure (Figure 1, below the line):
 - `d` *=dependent*: the type of mention the token assumes in the sentence, either an *event trigger*, an *entity*, or *nothing*;
 - `r` *=relation*: or, *thematic role*, the argument token is playing in the event it is participating in;
 - `h` *=head*: encodes the meaning category and position of the event that token refers to.